rockyhaque/react-router-dom/README.md

 ### useLoaderData

 The `useLoaderData` hook is used to fetch data asynchronously from the loader function of a route.
 It's commonly used in server-side rendering (SSR) setups to pre-fetch data required by a route before rendering the corresponding component.
 This hook allows you to seamlessly integrate data loading with your routing logic.

+### Outlet

+The `Outlet` component is a crucial part of nested routing in `react-router-dom`.
+It acts as a placeholder where child routes are rendered within their parent route.
+This allows you to structure your application with nested layouts and dynamic content.